 Cast Iron-Baked Green Bean Casserole with Fried Onions

-Lest there be some confusion, let’s get this out of the way: The original green bean casserole was a canned affair.
+Lest there be some confusion, let’s get this out of the way: The original green bean casserole recipe was a canned affair.
 Invented by Dorcas Reilly for Campbell’s Test Kitchen in 1955, it involved just six ingredients (milk, soy sauce, green beans, french fried onions and most famously, condensed cream of mushroom soup) that could be thrown together in just 10 minutes.

 While we generally agree that gussying up nostalgic foods misses the point, we like the revved-up texture and flavor that fresh ingredients bring to green bean casserole.
 While we didn’t want to stray too far from tradition — after all, the Campbell’s Test Kitchen recipe is so well loved that it’s served on about 20 million tables every year — we did add a few flourishes to elevate the dish.